 Death Valley National Park is located on the California, Nevada state borders in the United States.
-Death Valley holds the title for driest, hottest, and lowest National Park of the 59 in the U.S. PLUS it’s the largest National Park outside of Alaska.
+Death Valley holds the title for driest, hottest, and lowest of all the U.S. National Parks.
+PLUS it’s the largest National Park outside of Alaska.
 In January, Logan and I spent the Perfect Weekend in Death Valley National Park.
 The plan was to see as much as we could in the time we had.
-The National Park was so amazing, we’re already planning our next trip back to explore more of this diverse landscape.
+The National Park was so amazing, we’re already planning our next trip back to explore more of this diverse landscape!